player-ui/tools/language/complexity-check-plugin/README.md

 ## Usage

-Complexity is measured by a score which is measured against error and warning limits that teams can define.
+Complexity is measured by a score which is measured against error and warning limits.

-Teams can set a `maxAcceptableComplexity` which will trigger an error if the complexity score is higher.
+The config supports a `maxAcceptableComplexity` value, which will trigger an error if the complexity score is higher.
 A score below `maxAcceptableComplexity` but higher than `maxWarningLevel` will return a warning.

-To view a complete list of criteria that impacts the complexity score, pass in `options: {verbose: true}` into `ComplexityCheck`.
+To view a complete score breakdown that impacts the complexity score, pass in `-v trace` when running this plugin on content.

 ## Tests